Kyle Doering

 Kyle Doering (born December 14, 1995) is a Canadian curler from Winnipeg, Manitoba.
-He is currently the alternate on Team Reid Carruthers.
 He is a former Canadian junior champion and World junior bronze medallist.

 Career

 Youth

 Doering's first major curling accomplishment was at the 2011 Canada Winter Games, where he led his Manitoba rink of Colton Lott, Derek Oryniak, and Lucas Van Den Bosch to a bronze medal.
 The same rink won the Manitoba Junior Championship in 2012 and represented the province at the 2012 Canadian Junior Curling Championships.
 At age 16, Doering was the youngest skip there.
 He led his rink to a 9–3 round-robin record, putting them in a tiebreaker match against Nova Scotia's Stuart Thompson.
 They beat Nova Scotia, sending them to the semifinal against Northern Ontario, skipped by Brennan Wark, which they lost 7–3.
 Doering skipped at the 2013 Manitoba Juniors as well, losing in the semifinal, and made it to the quarterfinals in 2014.

 Doering skipped the University of Winnipeg rink at the 2015 CIS/CCA Curling Championships.
 He led his team of Ty Dilello, Oryniak, and Rob Gordon to a 4–3 round-robin record.
 They then lost the semifinal against the University of Alberta, skipped by Thomas Scoffin.

 Doering won a second Manitoba junior title in 2016 playing second for Matt Dunstone.
 Representing Manitoba, the team, which also consisted of Colton Lott and Gordon lost just one game at the 2016 Canadian Junior Curling Championships en route to a national title.
 The team then went on to represent Canada at the 2016 World Junior Curling Championships.
 There, the team lost two round-robin games, then lost the 3 vs. 4-page playoff game against Switzerland's Yannick Schwaller.
 The team had a re-match against Switzerland in the bronze medal game, which they won.
 Off the curling rink, Doering and the team's alternate Wade Ford ended up saving the life of a local Danish construction worker, after he was pinned under a backhoe-type machine.
 The two were walking from their hotel to the curling rink at the time, along with Doering's grandfather.
 Doering's grandfather, Ford, and a passer-by lifted the machine, while Doering pulled the worker out, thereby saving his life.

 In 2016, Doering joined the Braden Calvert junior rink.
 The team played in the 2017 Manitoba junior finals, where they lost to J. T. Ryan in the final.

 Doering played in the 2018 U Sports/Curling Canada University Curling Championships for the University of Winnipeg, this time on a team skipped by J. T. Ryan.
 This team went on to pick up a silver medal.